If You Love Something, Set It Free: How To Know When To Let Go

 For example, to let someone go, you may first accept that you've decided to end the relationship.

-Letting someone go might be done in a romantic, platonic, or familial sense.
-You could end a relationship with anyone in your life, which may feel challenging.
-Accepting that the loss is happening or that you've made a decision could feel confusing, but it is often necessary to move forward fully.
+Letting someone go might be done in a romantic, relationships, platonic friendships, or in a familial sense.
+Whether it’s a parent, friend, or child, You could end a relationship with anyone in your life, which may feel challenging.
+Letting go is normal and it can happen to each one of us unless you're in a love contract wherein you can't fully let go of things yet.
+Accepting that the loss is happening or that you've made a decision could feel confusing, but it is often necessary to move forward fully and find new company.

 When "letting someone go," you might also do the following: